ceresdigaproject/economicorsacred/pages/material.md

 title: material
 layout: cloud
 permalink: /material.html
-# Default locations page is configured in "_data/theme.yml"
+# Default material page is configured in "_data/theme.yml"
 # leave cloud-fields as "site.data.theme.material-fields"
 # a cloud visualization will be added below the content in this file
 cloud-fields: site.data.theme.material-fields